prisma/prisma1/docs/1.7/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Upgrade-to-1.7.md

 ### Post deployment hooks

-In Prisma 1.7, you can specify arbitrary terminal commands to be executed by the Prisma CLI after a deployment (i.e. after `prisma deploy` has terminated.
+In Prisma 1.7, you can specify arbitrary terminal commands to be executed by the Prisma CLI after a deployment (i.e. after `prisma deploy` has terminated).

 Here is an example that performs three tasks after a deployment: